alexcasalboni/aws-lambda-power-tuning/README.md

 serverless config credentials --provider aws --key XXX --secret YYY
 ```

 Then you can generate the state machine by providing your AWS Account ID.
-Optionally, you can also specify the AWS region and a comma-separated list of RAM values (these will be the state machine parallel branches):
+Optionally, you can specify the AWS region and a comma-separated list of RAM values:

 ```
 npm run generate -- -A ACCOUNT_ID [-R eu-west-1] [-P 128,256,512,1024]